initgrep-com/initgrep.blog/_drafts/java/jpa/create-programmatic-queries-using-criteria-api.markdown

 There are obviously many ways in JPA that could be used to interact with database such as JPQL(Java Persistence Query Language), Criteria API, and Entity specific methods such as persist, merge, remove, flush etc.

 I initially found Criteria API pretty intimidating.
-I just couldn't grasp it.
 To be honest, I had to invest quite some time to figure out how it works.
 It eventually turned out to be quite fluent and simple API and I thought why not just write about the experiences I had while learning it.
 So here it is, **"Creating Programmatic Queries using JPA Criteria API"**.

 Criteria Queries are type-safe and portable.
 They are written using Java programming language APIs.
 They use the abstract schema of the persistent entities to find, modify and delete persistent entities by invoking JPA Entity Operations.